-According to the applicable legislation in Greece, an Environmental Assessment based on a Strategic Environmental Impact Survey must be conducted and approved by the competent body of the Ministry of Environment and Energy (Environmental Licensing Directorate) prior to the granting of prospection, exploration, or exploitation rights to interested entities for specific onshore or offshore blocks.
-The Environmental Assessment is a key pre-condition for the development of the upstream oil and gas activities and must be conducted, since it is likely that relevant operations may have significant effects on the environment.
+According to the applicable legislation in Greece, a Strategic Environmental Impact Assessment must be conducted and approved by the Environmental Licensing Directorate of the Ministry of Environment and Energy prior to the granting of prospection, exploration, or exploitation rights to interested entities for specific onshore or offshore blocks.
+The conduct and approval of the Strategic Environmental Impact Assessment is a key pre-condition for the development of the upstream oil and gas activities, since the relevant operations are considered by law to have significant impact on the environment.